nyanpasu64/exotracker-cpp/src/DESIGN.md

 Design notes at https://docs.google.com/document/d/17g5wqgpUPWItvHCY-0eCaqZSNdVKwouYoGbu-RTAjfo .

-There is only 1 audio thread, which runs callbacks called by PortAudio.
+There is only 1 audio thread, spawned by RtAudio and periodically running our callback.
 This is how OpenMPT works as well.

 The audio system (`OverallSynth`) is driven by sound synthesis callbacks (operates on a pull model).
-Every time PortAudio calls the audio callback which calls `OverallSynth.synthesize_overall()`, OverallSynth synthesizes a fixed number of samples, using `EventQueue` to know when to trigger new ticks (frame or vblank).
+Every time RtAudio calls the audio callback which calls `OverallSynth.synthesize_overall()`, OverallSynth synthesizes a fixed number of samples, using `EventQueue` to know when to trigger new ticks (frame or vblank).

 By contrast, FamiTracker's synth thread pushes to a queue with backpressure.